 By the way, oil companies have known about the link between greenhouse gases and climate change going back at least 40 years, yet actively funded misinformation campaigns to sway public opinion in favor of their products.

 While eating plant-based diets and driving electric cars are a step in the right direction, large-scale systemic change is what’s needed.
-The Biden administration seems to be taking climate change seriously.
-And California is often one of the most aggressive states when it comes to pushing climate policies.
-That said, it can be argued that we need to move faster.

 - Greater urban heat island effects, directly linked to fewer green spaces and less tree coverage.

-- More vulnerability to wildfire smoke.
+- Greater vulnerability to wildfire smoke.

 How Much Hotter Has It Gotten?

-How Hot Is It Going To Get?
+How Hot Could It Get?

 What’s The Impact Of Extreme Heat??

 Hotter and more humid nights make cooling off from brutally hot days all but impossible.
-As with most of what we’ll talk about in this guide, low income people with preexisting medical conditions are the most vulnerable.

 - Negatively impact students’ ability to learn, particularly Black and Latino kids.